Conditions InDepth: Rheumatoid Arthritis

 Researchers are not sure what causes the immune system to respond so destructively.
 It may be caused by a combination of factors, including:

-More than two million Americans (about 1% of the total population) have rheumatoid arthritis.
+More than 1.5 million Americans (about 1% of the adult population) have rheumatoid arthritis.

 What are the symptoms of rheumatoid arthritis?

 How is rheumatoid arthritis diagnosed?

 How can I reduce my risk of rheumatoid arthritis?

 What is it like to live with rheumatoid arthritis?

 Where can I get more information about rheumatoid arthritis?

 Rheumatoid arthritis.
 Arthritis Foundation website.
 Available at: http://www.arthrit... .
 Accessed July 24, 2013.

 Rheumatoid arthritis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: http://www.niams.n... .
 Updated April 2009.
 Accessed July 24, 2013.